7-Step Guide to Preparing Products for FBA Shipping

 Congrats!
 The Prepare Delivery page is your final step.

-Choose your delivery method, which will either be
+Choose your delivery method, which will either be one of the following:

 Small Parcel Delivery (SPD) – items packed in individual boxes